Dark Horse (Nickelback album)

 Dark Horse is the sixth studio album by the Canadian rock band Nickelback, released on November 19, 2008.
-It is the follow-up to their multi-platinum selling All the Right Reasons (2005).
+It is the follow-up to their Diamond-certified All the Right Reasons (2005).
 It was co-produced by the band and producer and songwriter Robert John "Mutt" Lange, known for working with such acts as Foreigner, AC/DC, Bryan Adams, Def Leppard and Shania Twain.
-Dark Horse sold 326,000 in its first week and debuted at number 2 in the US.
-More than a year after its release, the album did not leave the Top 100 on the Billboard 200.
+Dark Horse sold 326,000 in its first week and debuted at number two in the US.
+More than a year after its release, the album did not leave the top 100 on the Billboard 200.
 In its 91st week, the album peaked at number 46 for the week of August 28, 2010.
 The album spent 125 consecutive weeks inside the Billboard 200.
-On the week of November 29, 2014, Dark Horse re-entered the Billboard 200 at number 195, more than six years after the album's release.

 It was ranked at number 191 on Billboards 200 Albums of the Decade.
-It is also the band's fourth straight Multi-Platinum selling album in the United States.
-As of 2010, the album has sold 3 million copies in the United States and 5 million copies worldwide.
+It is also the band's fourth straight multi-Platinum selling album in the United States.
+As of 2010, the album has sold three million copies in the United States and five million copies worldwide.